pepminty/pepminty/README.md

-- 👋 Hi, I’m @pepminty / Pepminty / Pipi Minty
+- 👋 Hi, I’m @pepminty / Pepminty / Pep
 - 👻 I’m interested in software development, art, horror, and nature!
 - 🌱 I’m currently learning React and looking to get into machine learning